 There are different kinds of outdoor build materials commonly used in both residential and commercial properties.
 Stucco, for instance, is commonly used throughout the home.
 Traditional stucco is a hard coat product applied to the outside of a house.
 Once set, the stucco forms a durable, protective layer against the elements.
 Synthetic stucco, a more expensive option than traditional, is also available.

-On the other hand, there exists a similar material, known as Exterior Insulation and Finish Systems (EIFS), which is a softer synthetic, material that does not provide as much protection as stucco.
-If you’ve ever wondered what kind of material you have on the exterior of your house, here are a few ways you can identify each.
+On the other hand, there exists a similar material known as Exterior Insulation and Finish Systems (EIFS), which is a softer, synthetic material that does not provide as much protection as stucco.
+If you’ve ever wondered what kind of material coats the exterior of your house, here are a few ways you can identify each.

 Three EIFS And Stucco Test Methods

 Stucco and EIFS are installed in two different ways.
 When installing stucco, a wire mesh structure is created.
 This structure serves as a foundation for the rock material.
 Once the wire mesh is in place, the layer of stucco is applied above.
 Aside from giving the stucco a surface to attach to, the wire mesh also permits water within the structure to drain.

 On the other hand, EIFS uses a baseboard that is installed in the desired location.
 In most cases, this board will be made of styrofoam.
 Once in place, a base coat is applied, followed by a finish coat.

 Both Stucco and EIFS can appear similar at first glance.
 However, while one is synthetic and the other is an actual layer of rock, there are some ways to identify differences.
 The synthetic stucco used in EIFS will not allow water to pass through, either in liquid or vapor form, due to the solid nature of the material.